Long-Time Asymptotics for Subordinated Fractional Diffusion Equations: Concluding Remarks

 \section{Concluding Remarks}

-The study of subordinated solutions to fractional diffusion equations with mixed local and nonlocal operators provides a powerful way to understand complex systems that exhibit memory effects and anomalous diffusion.
+The study of subordinated solutions to fractional diffusion equations with mixed local and nonlocal operators provides a useful framework for understanding complex systems that exhibit memory effects and anomalous diffusion.
 By applying techniques from probability theory, asymptotic analysis, and partial differential equations (PDEs), we have analyzed the long-term behavior of these solutions, particularly through the Cesàro mean, which gives a reliable measure of their average dynamics.

 Our results both unify and expand upon classical fractional dynamics, illustrating how different types of subordinators, such as stable, gamma, and tempered stable processes, shape the asymptotic behavior of solutions.
 The explicit formulas that we derived for various kernel classes demonstrate the flexibility of this approach in modeling real-world phenomena, ranging from biological systems to materials science.